de-dh/ESP32-Cheap-Yellow-Display-Micropython-LVGL/README.md

 This makes the CYDs ideal candidates for the development of small GUI projects using LVGL and MicroPython.

+An integrated Esp32S3 display module with more power is the [JC3248W535 aka Cheap Black Display (CBD)](https://github.com/de-dh/ESP32-JC3248W535-Micropython-LVGL/tree/main).
+It has onboard PSRAM which supports more complex LVGL programs.

 <img align="right"  src="doc/CYD1.jpg" width="250" height="auto" />